ChongKangRui/ElevatorSimulation/README.md

 ## Playtest
 - Multiplayer could only be tested in the editor as I didn't do the join server functionality
-- In the editor, use the default editor map L_TestLevel to test the elevator mechanic -Otherwise, feel free to test the shipped version
+- In the editor, use the default editor map L_TestLevel to test the elevator mechanic
+- Otherwise, feel free to test the shipped version

 ## Function that I have done
 - Elevator Mechanic, each floor will have its own control panel to call the elevator